solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

-To safeguard against the number of stake accounts growing dramatically and overflowing the number of blocks in an epoch, the number of blocks is capped at 10% of the number of block in an epoch (currently 432,000).
+To safeguard against the number of stake accounts growing dramatically and overflowing the number of blocks in an epoch, the number of blocks is capped at 10% of the total slots in an epoch.

 The [SipHash 1-3](https://www.aumasson.jp/siphash/siphash.pdf) pseudo-random function is used to hash stake account addresses efficiently and uniformly